gidden/opt-int-old-cyclopts/README.rst

 An example application that uses the Cyclopts library is provided in the examples folder.
-This process again uses cmake, and will require variables for both the coin library location and cyclopts library location.
+This process again uses cmake, and will require variables for both the coin library location and Cyclopts library location.
 These are named COIN_ROOT_DIR and CYCLOPTS_ROOT_DIR.

-Assuming you have built and installed Cyclopts in the manner described above, you can issue the following commands to build and run the example (remeber, we installed Cyclopts in .../cyclus/install).
+Assuming you have built and installed Cyclopts in the manner described above, you can issue the following commands to build and run the example (remember, we installed Cyclopts in .../cyclus/install).

 .. code-block:: bash